 A non-EU national or a stateless person who has made an application for asylum in respect of which a final decision has not yet been taken.

-The new Reception Conditions Directive aims to ensure better as well as more harmonised standards of reception conditions throughout the Union.
+The Reception Conditions Directive aims at ensuring better as well as more harmonized standards of reception conditions throughout the Union.
 It ensures that applicants have access to housing, food, clothing, health care, education for minors and access to employment under certain conditions.

-Access to employment for an asylum seeker must now be granted within a maximum period of 9 months.
+Finally, access to employment for an asylum seeker must now be granted within a maximum period of 9 months.

 The current Reception Conditions Directive still leaves a considerable degree of discretion to define what constitutes an adequate standard of living and how it should be achieved.
 Thus, reception conditions continue to vary considerably between Member States both in terms of how the reception system is organized and in terms of the standard provided to asylum seekers.